Yoshika Susan Crider

 King Center on Global Development

-Yoshika is a Postdoctoral Fellow at the King Center.
+Yoshika was a Postdoctoral Fellow at the King Center.
 She is an interdisciplinary global health researcher with training in engineering, epidemiology and biostatistics, and social science methods.
 She has a BS and MS in environmental engineering from Stanford University and a MS in epidemiology and PhD in energy & resources from UC Berkeley.
 She combines methods from environmental engineering and public health to study safe water and sanitation, with a geographic focus on South Asia.
 She is interested in pragmatic strategies for improving maternal and child well-being, with a particular interest in the implications of various interventions for gender equity.
 Her PhD research focused on evaluating novel passive chlorination technologies for system-level water treatment in small, piped water networks in rural Nepal.
 Her prior work included developing and adapting low-cost chlorination technologies for in-line water treatment in urban Bangladesh.
-As a King Center postdoctoral fellow, she plans to continue her ongoing safe water research and conduct new collaborative research on household infrastructure quality and health.
+As a King Center postdoctoral fellow, she continued her ongoing safe water research and conducted new collaborative research on household infrastructure quality and health.

 King Center Supported Research